gofynd/fdk-client-golang/documentation/APPLICATION.md

 Success.
 Returns a list of pages along with their details.
-Check the example shown below or refer `PageGetResponse` for more details.
+Check the example shown below or refer `PageGetStorefrontResponse` for more details.

 Schema: `PageGetResponse`